 It’s hard to deny that a college degree looks great on a resume.
 However, your resume is just one part of the broader application process.
 While some companies place a lot of stock in your degree, others will focus on the interview process and screening tests to see how you fit in with the company.

 If you don’t have a college degree, your resume should focus on your work experience and the special skills that you have.
-You’ll also want to make sure that you have a well-written cover letter and several reliable references.
+You’ll also want to additional resources make sure that you have a well-written cover letter and several reliable references.
 Make sure you follow any specific directions employers have laid out in the job listing.
 This shows that you care about the job and can work with others.

 Work Experience is Just as Valuable